IstaqueF/Analyst-portfolio/README.md

 Each folder includes:
 - 📘 A Jupyter notebook (`.ipynb`) with detailed code and markdown explanations
 - 📊 A `data/` folder with the raw CSVs
+- A Readme file explaining details about the project

 Feel free to run the notebooks or browse through the markdown cells for a narrative walkthrough.

 ---

 ## 📬 Contact
-Interested in collaborating or hiring?
-Reach me on [LinkedIn](https://www.linkedin.com/) or email at yourname@example.com.
+Interested in collaborating or hiring? email at istfais82@yahoo.com